-At PositivePsychology.com, we offer various useful tools aimed at expressing healthy emotions; here are two examples from our Toolkit:
+At PositivePsychology.com, we offer various useful tools aimed at expressing healthy emotions; here are two examples:

-This tool is designed to help clients develop the skill of reading each other’s emotional expressions.
-Using emotion cards, it involves the following steps:
+This tool is designed for social workers but can be a great way to help clients develop the skill of reading each other’s emotional expressions.
+It involves a few activities and reflection prompts, for example:

-This exercise fosters emotional expression and understanding, which ultimately promote bonding.
+This exercise fosters empathy and understanding, which ultimately promote stronger relationships.

 A Take-Home Message